aa0051320/Pages/_Diablo_IV/01 Sorcerer Ice Shards Build.md

 3. Paragon has good compatibility and flexibility

 # Skill
 Based on my research, **Ice Shards** is great for building high DPS.
-Ice Shards hits 5 times and calculated separately for each hit.
+- Ice Shards hits 5 or more times per cast, and each hit calculate separately.
-There is more than 5 times chance to trigger Lucky Hit or Critical Strike in 1 cast.
+- Easy to trigger Lucky Hit or Critical Strike.
+- So that easily get Mana Generation or Effects.

+DPS = Damage / Time

+DPS = \frac{Damage}{Time}

+- Damage
+  - Improve damage for per hit.
+- Time
+  - Get rid of time constraints.
+    - Don't wait for Mana Regeneration.
+    - Don't wait for Cooldown.
+  - Mana Management
+    - When Mana is consumed, it must also be Generated.

 ## Stats Explanation